-Team TLC is a grassroots organization dedicated to assisting migrants arriving at Port Authority — they are seeking volunteers to greet buses at the terminal, organize clothing and help with language translation and communication for new New Yorkers.
+Team TLC is a grassroots organization dedicated to assisting migrants arriving at Port Authority — they are seeking volunteers to assist with legal paperwork (such as work authorizations) for new New Yorkers.

 The Open Hearts Initiative has also been active in supporting local asylum seekers, as well as those experiencing homelessness housed in Midtown.
 Sign up to volunteer with Open Hearts as they organize supply drives, welcome events and advocacy meetings to campaign for safe, available housing for all.

 Urban Pathways (575 8th Ave bw W38/W39th St) guides New Yorkers experiencing homelessness “home” with outreach, meals, showers, safe havens, temporary and permanent housing placement.
 Volunteer opportunities include leading workshops, assisting in social gatherings and teaching classes.